-This is a quick and easy recipe for chana masala that works for a weeknight dinner, make-ahead meal and also an indulgent weekend lunch.
-Learn how to make chana masala gravy extra creamy with simple ingredients, whole spices and a little secret!
+This is a quick and easy recipe for chole masala that works for a weeknight dinner, make-ahead meal and also an indulgent weekend lunch.
+Learn how to make this Kabuli chana recipe extra creamy with simple ingredients, whole spices and a little secret!

 About the recipe

-Chana masala is one of the basic Indian curry recipes like chicken curry and spinach dal.
-It is an Indian chickpea curry made of chickpeas (or chana) in gravy (or masala) made of delicious aromatic spices.
-If you like chickpea-based Indian dishes, you’ll love the Indian chickpea salad.
+Chole masala is one of the basic Indian curry recipes like chicken curry and spinach dal.
+It is an Indian chickpea curry made of chickpeas (chole or chana) in gravy (or masala) made of delicious aromatic spices.

-Chana masala is a healthy chickpea curry without coconut or any other form of saturated fat.
+Chole masala or chana masala is a healthy chickpea curry without coconut or any other form of saturated fat.
 It is also naturally vegan and gluten-free since we don’t add cream or any other dairy product, or flour.
-Using canned chickpeas also makes it a quick and easy one-pot chana masala.
+Using canned chickpeas also makes it a quick and easy one-pot curry.

-In this easy recipe, you’re about to learn how to make chana masala with fresh whole spices, which is a substitute for chana masala powder, either homemade or store-bought.
-This method is not only time-saving but also results in a more flavorful dish.
+In this easy recipe, you’re about to learn how to make chole masala gravy with fresh whole spices, which is a substitute for chana masala powder, either homemade or store-bought.
+This simplified method is not only time-saving but also results in a more flavorful dish.
+And you don’t have to hunt for very specific ingredients to enjoy this simple curry.

-We did the same for curried brown chickpea soup recipe.
+We did the same for the black chana soup recipe.
 There’s nothing to match the aroma of fresh and instantly ground spices in a curry.
+Also, you get the control the ingredients when you make the spice mix yourself.

 You’re also going to learn the trick of thickening the curry in an easy, healthy way.